College of Natural Sciences

 The department’s website at www.botany.hawaii.edu provides glimpses into the many environments and special plants in Hawai‘i, and provides further information about faculty interests and research.

 Botanical studies are enhanced by cooperative working relationships between the department and Hawai‘i Institute of Marine Biology, Harold L. Lyon Arboretum, Kewalo Marine Laboratory of the Pacific Biomedical Research Center, Pacific Cooperative Studies Unit of the National Park Service, The Nature Conservancy, State of Hawai‘i Department of Land and Natural Resources, U.S. Fish and Wildlife Service, National Tropical Botanical Garden, Honolulu Botanical Garden, Herbarium Pacificum and the Department of Botany of the B. P. Bishop Museum, Hawai‘i Agriculture Research Center, and Waikiki Aquarium.

 An undergraduate advisor guides undergraduates through the academic program and is available to talk with prospective majors about their interests.
 Graduate students entering the department are assigned an interim committee of three faculty members who provide general advice.
-The student’s committee and the graduate program chair oversee requirements and provide a link between Graduate Education and the student.
+The student’s committee and the graduate program chair oversee requirements and provide a link between Graduate Division and the student.
 Graduate students are encouraged to interact with each faculty to become acquainted with various research approaches and areas of expertise.
 Once a research topic has been identified, a permanent committee will be established to provide specific assistance.